Project Visibility© Online Training!

-“Project Visibility: Person-Centered Care for LGBT Older Adults” is now available 24/7 as a web-based training.
+“Project Visibility: Person-Centered Care for LGBTQ+ Older Adults” is now available 24/7 as an online training.
 This free 30-minute interactive course is designed for managers and employees of nursing and assisted living homes, and home health care agencies.
-The goal of Project Visibility is to co-create an aging services community that is informed, sensitive to, and supportive of LGBT elders.
+The goal of Project Visibility is to co-create an aging services community that is informed, sensitive to, and supportive of LGBTQ+ elders.

-The course reviews LGBT history and terms, and teaches skills we hope will open the hearts and minds of those caring for this often invisible population.
+The course reviews LGBTQ+ history and terms, and teaches skills we hope will open the hearts and minds of those caring for this often invisible population.
 These skills include:

 - Make no assumptions

 - Ask open-ended questions